dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ### 1.3 - The source code for the examples in this post and many others is on Github

 The source code for the examples I am writing about in this post can be found in my [test threejs git hub repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-box-helper).
+This is also the repository where I am parking the source code examples for all my [other posts on threejs beyond just this one](/categories/three-js/).

 ## 2 - Box helper basic example in threejs